Take a Walk in Romantic Vienna…

-We were doing a quick European tour (not my typical style): three days in Prague, three in Vienna, then a rapid 24 hours in Budapest.
-I hadn’t traveled this quickly since my college backpacking days.
-With so much on the agenda, I didn’t do any “homework” on Vienna.
-Thus ~ I had zero expectations.
+So, my friend Tasha & I were on a quick European tour before a week-long stay in Croatia (that turned out to be one of the best weeks of our life)!
+We had three days in Prague, three in Vienna, & then a rapid 24-hours in Budapest.
+I hadn’t traveled this quickly since my inexperienced college-backpacking days.
+With much on the agenda, I didn’t do any “homework” on Vienna.
+Thus, I had zero expectations.
 And then…WHAM!!
-Romantic Vienna just came along & blew me away.
+We took a long walk in romantic Vienna & the city completely blew me away.

 Magnificent Vienna…